smartcomputer-ai/agent-os/docs/design/design.md

 An actor does not need to do any data locking internally.
 This is because actors communicate by message passing: if an actor wants information from another actor, it has to be done via message.
 They never share mutable memory or state.
 For example, actor A sends a "request for X" message to actor B. Actor B then sends a "response with X" message to actor A. That's all there is to the actor model.
 Implementing this model is mostly about creating a runtime that executes the actors in parallel and ensure that messages are delivered to the correct actor.

-At the heart of our actor model there is the "wit."
-The wit is the state transition function that accepts a message and applies it to a state variable in order to create a new state.
-The exact definition of a wit function is given below after going into the details of Grit, because that's a prerequisite.
-But for now, what you need to know is that an actor consists of its internal state and a wit function.
+At the heart of our actor model there is the "Wit."
+The Wit is the state transition function that accepts a message and applies it to a state variable in order to create a new state.
+The exact definition of a Wit function is given below after going into the details of Grit, because that's a prerequisite.
+But for now, what you need to know is that an actor consists of its internal state and a Wit function.
 It accepts input messages from other actors, modifies its internal state, and produces output messages which address other actors.
-Finally, a wit is not an actor, because the same wit can be used in different actors; an actor is wit+state.
+Finally, a Wit is not an actor, because the same Wit can be used in different actors; an actor is Wit+state.

 What is unique about our actor model is that it is built right into our persistence layer, Grit.
 Many other actor implementations are persistence agnostic.
 In the Agent OS, messages are just persisted `message` objects, and an agent's state is the latest saved `step` object.
 More on that shortly.